suit-wg/information-model/draft-ietf-suit-information-model.md

 The following usability requirements satisfy the user stories listed above.

 ### Usability Requirement MFUR1

 It must be possible to provide all information necessary for the processing of a manifest into the manifest.

-* Distinguish between manifest instructions and payload instructions

 Satisfies: User story MFUS1